 Basic Biomedical Research Training Program

 The goal of the biomedical research track of the Fellowship Program is to provide an exciting and productive training experience for those individuals interested in developing careers as independent physician-scientists.
 This requires at least a three year commitment.
 Trainees choosing a career in basic research will receive the same basic clinical education as those in the clinician track, with time in the lab and required course work emphasized in the second year.
 Fellows will meet with principal investigators to discuss specific projects and plans for career development midway through their first year.
 A research training program will be tailored to each candidate’s interests, abilities, and goals, and will be conducted with the close mentoring of established investigators in rheumatology or immunology areas.
-Fellows electing this research area will complete a third year of fellowship training supported by the T32 training grant.
+Fellows electing this research area will require a third year of fellowship training supported by the T32 training grant.

 Clinical Research Training Program

 The goal of the Clinical Research Training Program is to provide fellows with the skills needed to become independent clinical investigators.
 These goals are optimally met in a three-year program.
 Trainees choosing a career in basic research will receive the same basic clinical education as those in the clinician track in their first year.
 In years two and three, fellows are encouraged to participate in the graduate training program in Epidemiology at the Graduate School of Public Health, University of Pittsburgh.
 Course work includes introduction to study design, methodology and biostatistics and an opportunity to obtain a Master’s in Public Health Degree (MPH) or a Masters of Clinical Research.